stefmmm/Commander/README.md

 ```
 ## Notes

-Currently only the bot owner can execute commands, regardsless of the BOT_OWNER value in the .ENV file
+Currently only the bot owner can execute commands, regardless of the BOT_OWNER value in the .ENV file